SANElibDevTeam/SANElib/README.md

   - **predict**(table=None, x_columns=None)

     Predicts values based on the Linear Regression estimation.
+(Be aware that the provided columns (if any) must match the columns used in estimate()!)

     `Parameters`